kogai/json-parser/INSTALL.md

 * ocaml for all, test test_lib
 * findlib
-* extlib for library json
+* extlib for library json, executable test_lib
 * oUnit for executable test_lib

 Installing